raghavg97/PINN_Stan/README.md

 $Stan(x) = tanh(x) + \beta \times x \times tanh(x)$

 $\beta$ is a trainable neuron-wise parameter.
 You can also find some other implementations like the [NVIDIA's](https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/theory/advanced_schemes.html).
-Video shows the potential applications of PINN and to grab your attention (gotcha!)
+Video shows a potential application of PINN to grab your attention (gotcha!).
-> Note: the code for generating this figure is not in the repository
+> Note: the code for generating this figure is not in the repository.

 ![](https://github.com/raghavg97/PINN_Stan/blob/main/MP_3D_100resol.gif)